Hot Tapping: Zero Down Time Modification & Remedial Work with Pressure Vessels

 Completing the necessary (usually four tapping points) hot taps allows the installation of a bypass line and the requisite valves for saddling up a pair of line stopping machines.
 Once the bypass line is in place and the line stopping actuators are fitted with housing, the line stopping procedure can begin in earnest.

 Selected far in advance of the procedure, the machine, housing, and accompanying components are chosen for their application to the unique circumstance of a given pressure vessel.
 Bolted to a line stop housing of appropriate length, the line stop actuator is secured to a line stop valve.
 Sandwich valves are the optimal choice in a line stopping operation, as they keep the travel distance for an actuator to the bare minimum.

 Once actuated, the machine pushes the plugging head into the piping or pipeline.
 Pivoting-head stoppers feature a small wheel that makes contact with the pipe wall.
 When contact is made, the head rotates into the direction of the flow to form a leak-proof barrier, redirecting flow into the bypass line.
 At the same juncture, the second line stop machine performs an identical function, safely isolating the flow in a bypassed section of piping and effectively forming a temporary double block and bleed valve.
-Double bleed and block valves hold a particularly important role in oil and gas facilities, though they are broadly used across industries with piping to isolate sections for a work on machinery or other aspects of the pipe system.
+Double bleed and block valves hold a particularly important role in oil and gas facilities, though they are broadly used across industries with piping to isolate sections for work on machinery or other aspects of the pipe system.

 For more on double block and bleed (along with double block and isolation) valves, click the links below.